Potential Benefits of Cleaning with Microfiber vs Cotton Mops and Cloths

 According to the CDC...

 - Cloths.
-Use to dust, disinfect, and clean anywhere you typically would use a regular cloth or paper towel.
+Used to dust, disinfect, and clean anywhere you typically would use a regular cloth or paper towel.
 This includes any non-carpeted areas such as baseboards, bathroom surfaces, countertops, flooring, door handles, etc.

 Does microfiber cost less than cotton?

-Labor savings is an overwhelming need in the Senior Living industry – now more than ever before.
+Labor savings is an overwhelming need in the healthcare industry – now more than ever before.
 That’s why researching and purchasing the correct tools is absolutely essential.
 Switching to microfiber mops and cloths may not only help you save time but also help to reduce strain on your staff and even save you money in the long run.
 We are here to answer three essential questions in terms of microfiber savings:

 - How much time will microfiber save me vs cotton?